Posted by: Northwest Eye in General on August 14, 2025

 - Previous Eye Surgery: Surgeries, especially cataract extraction, can increase the likelihood of separation of the retina due to changes in the eye’s structure.

-- Trauma: Physical injuries to the eye can result in retina detachment, requiring urgent medical attention.
+- Trauma: Physical injuries to the eye can result in a family background of eye separation, requiring urgent medical attention.

 - Previous Eye Separation: Individuals who have undergone eye separation in one eye are at a heightened risk of it happening in the other eye.